AMC Javelin: Australia

-Australian Motor Industries (AMI) assembled right hand drive versions of both the first- and second-generation Javelin models in Victoria, Australia from Knock-down kits.
-The right-hand drive dash, the interior and soft trim, as well as other components, were locally manufactured and differed from the U.S originals.
+Australian Motor Industries (AMI) assembled right hand drive versions of both the first- and second-generation Javelin models in Victoria, Australia, from Knock-down kits.
+The right-hand drive dash, the interior, and soft trim, as well as other components, were locally manufactured and differed from the U.S. originals.
 The cars were marketed under the historic Rambler name.
 The AMI Rambler Javelins were the only American "muscle cars" of that era to be sold new in Australia.
 The Australian Javelins came with top trim and features that included the 343 CID 280 bhp V8 engine, three-speed "Shift Command" automatic transmission, and "Twin Grip" limited-slip rear differential.
 They were more expensive, had more power, and provided more luxury than the contemporary Holden Monaro.

-The first generation Javelin sold for AU$7495 in comparison to rival models the Holden HK Monaro GTS which sold for AU$3790, and the Ford XT Falcon GT which sold for AU$4200.
-Sales were low and AMI production ceased after 1972 with a total of 258 models built between 1968 and 1972.
+The first generation Javelin sold for AU$7,495 in comparison to rival models, the Holden HK Monaro GTS, which sold for AU$3,790, and the Ford XT Falcon GT, which sold for AU$4,200.
+Sales were low, and AMI production ceased after 1972, with a total of 258 models built between 1968 and 1972.

-From 1964 Rambler sales for New South Wales were managed by Sydney company Grenville Motors Pty Ltd, which was also the State distributor of Rover and Land Rover.
-A network of Sydney and country NSW dealers were controlled by Grenville that was in direct communication with AMI.
+From 1964, Rambler sales for New South Wales were managed by Sydney company Grenville Motors Pty Ltd, the State distributor of Rover and Land Rover.
+Grenville controlled a network of Sydney and country NSW dealers in direct communication with AMI.
 Australian-assembled AMC vehicles were otherwise sold in all States by independent distributors.

 France

 Renault had formerly assembled AMC vehicles until 1967.
-After Renault ceased production, the AMC Javelin was imported into France by Jacques Poch, the official French importer-distributor of auto brands Škoda and Lada in Neuilly, and one of the two largest private importers of foreign automobiles in France.
-As with all export markets the Javelin was marketed in France as "Rambler."
+After Renault ceased production, the AMC Javelin was imported into France by Jacques Poch.
+They were also the official French importer-distributor of auto brands Škoda and Lada in Neuilly, and one of the two largest private importers of foreign automobiles in France.
+As with all export markets, the Javelin was marketed in France as "Rambler."

 Germany

-American Motors had an ageement with importer and distributor of Jaguar and Aston Martin cars, Peter Lindner of Frankfurt am Main, to be the exclusive importer of AMC cars into West Germany and offered seven models in the marketplace.
+American Motors had an agreement with the importer and distributor of Jaguar and Aston Martin cars, Peter Lindner of Frankfurt am Main, to be the exclusive importer of AMC cars into West Germany and offered seven models in the marketplace.